About Sonita

 Sonita’s Current Work

-She currently serves as an independent board director of Sunrun (Nasdaq: RUN), the largest consumer solar-and-battery-as-a-service company in the U.S. and of TrueBlue (NYSE: TBI), a global mission-driven workforce solutions company who connected ~2 million people to work in the past 3 years, serving on the Audit, Compensation, Nominating & Governance, and Innovation & Technology committees.
+She currently serves as an independent board director of Sunrun (Nasdaq: RUN), the largest consumer solar-and-battery-as-a-service company in the U.S. and of TrueBlue (NYSE: TBI), a global mission-driven workforce solutions company who connected approximately 2 million people to work in the past 3 years, serving on the Audit, Compensation, Nominating & Governance, and Innovation & Technology committees.

 Sonita’s Previous Experience